wptide/wptide/README.md

 ---

-### Running Audits
+### Run Audits

-Now that all the Tide services are up and running, you can run audits locally.
-If we want to run an audit against the `twentyseventeen` theme for example, we would use this endpoint:
+Now that all the Tide services are up and running, you can run audits on themes and plugins by doing a `GET` request to a special endpoint either in your browser or with an app like Postman.
+This endpoint only initiates an audit for the `wporg` Tide user and for WordPress.org hosted themes and plugins.

+If we want to run an audit against the `twentyseventeen` theme version `2.1` for example, we would use this endpoint:

 ```
 http://tide.local/api/tide/v1/audit/wporg/theme/twentyseventeen/2.1
 ```

-Or for the `akismet` plugin:
+Or for the `akismet` plugin version `4.1.1`:

 ```
 http://tide.local/api/tide/v1/audit/wporg/plugin/akismet/4.1.1
 ```

-When you request an audit you will receive a JSON object back that indicated the audit is pending.
+When you request an audit you will receive a JSON object back that indicates the audit is pending.
 If the audit has previously been requested and is complete then you will receive a JSON object with information about the theme/plugin and summary reports with links to the full report.

 If the audit is pending, your shell should have some output to indicate that the audit is running.
 Once this output stops and all your services go back to the `polling` status, you can refresh the API request in the browser and you should see the updated JSON object with completed Tide reports.

-For a full list of API Endpoints that can be used with Tide, see the [API Endpoints section](https://www.wptide.org/services/api#endpoints) of the documentation.
+For a full list of API Endpoints that can be used with Tide, see the [API Endpoints](https://wptide.org/services/api#endpoints) section.

 ### Contributing